 - Take a day “off”: Don’t be afraid to take a day “off” from curriculum or distance learning.
 On days like this, we normally stay in our pajamas all day but the kids are encouraged to follow their creative pursuits.
 They engage in sewing, drawing, cooking, playing music, free writing, free reading, and drawing.
 Occasionally, we watch inspirational or educational movies/videos and make popcorn.

-- Do school outside: Spend the whole day or even just an hour or two doing school outside.
+- Do school outside: According to Advanced Neurotherapy, fresh air improves concentration and reduces stress.
+Spend the whole day or even just an hour or two doing school outside.
 We’ve done school while sitting in chairs on the front porch or on a blanket in the front yard.
-The change of scenery is refreshing and relaxing.

 - Listen to music: Studies suggest that listening to music while studying reduces stress and anxiety, relaxes the mind, and increases focus.
 You can allow your child to listen to instrumental or classical music while reading.
 We often listen to Christian hip hop or pop music while doing math exercises.